jmgerdes1/D-D_dice_stats/README.md

 Add field for AC, attack modifier, and damage modifier.

-  After adding these, should be good to start doing convolutions
+  After adding these, should be good to start doing stats and convolutions